jmargutt/MultiSubsetMultiParticleCorrelators/README.md

 Simple code to calculate m-particle correlations with n-subevents, based on the Generic Framework algorithm (arXiv:1312.3572)

-Running example based on the toy MC "FlowAnalysisOnTheFly" (credits: Ante Bilandzic) esecute with:
+Running example based on the toy MC "FlowAnalysisOnTheFly" (credits: Ante Bilandzic), execute with:

 root runFlowAnalysisOnTheFly.C